 - Choose the wrong size.

-- Buy a guitar with strings that are too high and difficult to play.
+- Buy one with strings that are too high and difficult to play.

-- Prefer a famous brand guitar in the hopes of getting a better instrument.
+- Prefer a famous brand in the hopes of getting a better instrument.

 - Select a guitar without judging its specification.